 Reclaiming the Sage

 Imagine turning an area of reclaimed mining land into good habitat for animals such as mule deer and greater sage-grouse.
-That’s what a group of generous students from Lander Middle School
+That’s what a group of generous students from Lander Middle School are helping us do.

 Over a couple of blustery days in November, 60 kids planted several hundred small sagebrush seedlings on a dry stretch of abandoned mine lands in the Gas Hills near Jeffrey City.